L0boDoMar/L0boDoMar/README.md

 My name is André, but you can call me L0bo.
 I'm a computer science student.
 I'm currently learning C, C# and JavaScript.
 Feel free to visit all my repositories.

-🧑‍💻 Link to my profile on LinkedIn: https://www.linkedin.com/in/andrefattore/
+🧑‍💻 Link to my LinkedIn profile: https://www.linkedin.com/in/andrefattore/

 📫 Send me an e-mail: andrefattore33@gmail.com